Maria Teresa crystal chandelier with 7 lights from 1950

 Description

-Crystal chandelier Maria Teresa with 7 lamps from 1950, functional, with 6 miniature external lamps and one large central lamp.
+Crystal chandelier Maria Theresa with 7 lamps from 1950, in working condition, with 6 miniature external lamps and one large central one.
 All crystals are in good condition.
 The electrical installation works even when the wires are slightly “thickened”.
 It weighs 10 kg.

-Exquisite antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Exquisite antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily on ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
 These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Unique materials were selectively used to further emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient times also influenced these designs, with supports and legs often taking animal forms.
+There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key to stylish antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
+Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+We also have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details